andreasawenlof/do-u-know-hans/assets/docs/README.md

 ![Color Scheme](<assets/docs/doyouknowhans.png>)
 ### Thoughts behind choosing this color scheme:
 Because i use the same background image on every page i wanted to find a color scheme that was through a color color picked from the background.
-I used adobe color wheel for this and found a good color shceme.
+I used adobe color wheel for this and found a good color scheme.
 I felt that it was enough variation with 3 colors, creating a constant theme, the background has quite a lot so felt like more colors would be too much and maybe create too much separation through the entire theme of the project.